mrhubbs/jigs/readme.md

 ## To-do

 1. Create a mechanism in prototype mode to inject file changes if dependencies change.
 Use this to re-process the source files if the layouts or includes change, or to re-process the CSS if the tailwind file changes.
+1. Prevent metalsmith-in-place from looking at every file - it seems to be ignoring it's pattern option.
+1. Can maybe regenerate CSS when tailwind.js changes in a smoother, faster way.
+Consider having nodemon ignore tailwind.js.
+Watch that file.
+When it changes clear it and the postcss config file from the cache.
+Re-require the postcss config file, re-create the metalsmith plugin, update the plugin in the metalsmith object, and fake a change to all CSS files so the CSS get's regenerated.